 The winter and spring months of the year bring school closings and make-up days that have proven disruptive to the school calendar and instructional programs for students.
 Unscheduled closings compromise the quality of the learning process that we carefully and deliberately plan and prepare for our students.
 Make-up days impact school-sponsored and personal activities, including planned vacations, faculty professional development programs, graduation, etc.

-To maintain consistency in our curriculum and eliminate the need to extend school into the summer or cancel holidays or programs that are currently scheduled, we have implemented an Online School Day (OSD) program.
-An OSD will count as a full school day, one of the 180 required by the State of West Virginia.
+To maintain consistency in our curriculum and eliminate the need to extend school into the summer or cancel holidays or programs that are currently scheduled, we have implemented a Virtual Learning program.
+A virtual learning day will count as a full school day, one of the 180 required by the State of West Virginia.

 This program is intended to provide meaningful learning experiences for SJHS students.
-Parents and students are encouraged to integrate the following strategies into their OSD academic time:
+Parents and students are encouraged to integrate the following strategies into their virtual learning academic time:

 - Start early in the day.

-- Establish a quiet learning space and remove distractions to learning.
+- Establish a quiet learning space and remove distractions from learning.

 - Review the work that needs to be completed.